ajtomato/Go.Documentation/README.md

 When printing a struct, the modified format *%+v* annotates the fields of the structure with their names, and for any value the alternate format *%#v* prints the value in full Go syntax.

 If you want to control the default format for a custom type, all that's required is to define a method with the signature *String()* string on the type.

+#### Initialization

+A common use of *init* functions is to verify or repair correctness of the program state before real execution begins.